charmed-kubernetes/metallb-operator/README.md

     git clone https://github.com/camille-rodriguez/metallb-bundle.git

-To build the charm, simply use make in the base folder:
+To build the charm, simply use tox in the base folder:
     cd metallb-bundle
-    make build
+    tox -e build

 Edit the bundle.yaml to point to local charms instead of the charmhub.
     metallb-controller: